tincore/lanterna/docs/using-screen.md

     screen.stopScreen();

 ## Drawing text ##
-The `Screen` object exposes a `setCharacter(..)` method that will put a certain character at a certain position with certain attributes (color and style).
+The `Screen` object exposes a `setCharacter(..)` method that will put a certain character at a certain point with certain attributes (color and style).
 It's very straight-forward:

     screen.setCharacter(10, 5, new TextCharacter('!', TextColor.ANSI.RED, TextColor.ANSI.GREEN));